syncmylife/home-k8s-cluster/cluster.md

 ## FAQ:
 ### Why kubernetes?
-: best standard tech. solution for 2 and more nodes with distributed storage
+: best standard tech solution for 2 and more nodes with distributed storage
 ### Why Ubuntu LTS?
-: debian packaging system with LTS support
+: Debian packaging system with LTS support
 ### Why microk8s?
 : simple and on your machine
 ### Why distributed storage?
 : support for two data locations
-### Why longhorn?
+### Why Longhorn?
 : because there is/was no better alternative
-### Why ceph-rook?
+### Why Ceph-Rook?
-: because its production ready
+: because it's production-ready
 ### Why wildcard certificate?
 : securing both primary and subdomains with a single certificate
 ### Known limitations?
-: loadBalancer metallb only on the master node = no full redundancy, distributed storage over Internet is too slow and not really usable when nodes not on the same LAN
+: LoadBalancer MetalLB only on the master node = no full redundancy, distributed storage over Internet is too slow and not really usable when nodes not on the same LAN

 ## Hardware